Remember that any changes to individual documents will take precedence over your default settings.

 Settings allow you to control which pieces of data are used on your template.
 If you don't specify settings for individual templates then the settings from Default Settings will be used instead.

 Workbooks is supplied with a pre-defined list of settings which you can apply to your template(s).
-NOTE: Not all the Settings are available for every document type.
-For example, Bank Account details cannot be activated on a Customer Order but can be activated on an Invoice.

 Some settings allow you to pull through data that appears on your Workbooks record, thus enabling each PDF to contain different information.
 In order for this data to appear, the field on your transaction document must be populated AND the Setting has to have been added to your template document.
 For example,if you want to show the FAO field on a Customer Order, you need to make sure that the field on the Order record has been populated AND that you have added a Template-Specific Setting for FAO to your Order.